jemmy512/book-notes/CS/computer-system-a-programmers-perspective.md

     * we can conditionally jump to some other part of the program
     * we can conditionally transfer data.
 * A SET instruction has either one of the eight single-byte register elements or a single-byte memory location as its destination, setting this byte to either 0 or 1.
-* Although all arithmetic and logical operations set the condition codes, the de- scriptions of the different set instructions apply to the case where a comparison instruction has been executed, setting the condition codes according to the com- putation t = a-b.
+* Although all arithmetic and logical operations set the condition codes, the descriptions of the different set instructions apply to the case where a comparison instruction has been executed, setting the condition codes according to the computation t = a-b.

 ### 3.6.3 Jump Instructions and Their Encoding
 ![](../Images/CSAPP/3.6.3-jump-instruction.png)

-* In generating the object-code file, the assembler determines the addresses of all labeled instruc- tions and encodes the jump targets (the addresses of the destination instructions) as part of the jump instructions.
+* In generating the object-code file, the assembler determines the addresses of all labeled instructions and encodes the jump targets (the addresses of the destination instructions) as part of the jump instructions.
 * In assembly code, jump targets are written using symbolic labels.
 The assembler, and later the linker, generate the proper encodings of the jump targets.
 * There are several different encodings for jumps:
     * The most commonly used ones are PC relative.
 That is, they encode the difference between the address of the target instruction and the address of the instruction immediately following the jump.
 These offsets can be encoded using 1, 2, or 4 bytes.